-The directorship details of the above companies, as referred from corporate database: Zauba Corp. indicate that Mr. Loganathan shares very deep relationship with promoters of National Fittings Ltd. Mr. Loganathan is director on almost all the private entities of promoters of National Fittings Ltd, which as per law do not require independent directors on board.
+The directorship details of the above companies, as referred from the corporate database: Zauba Corp. indicate that Mr. Loganathan shares a very deep relationship with promoters of National Fittings Ltd. Mr. Loganathan is a director on almost all the private entities of promoters of National Fittings Ltd, which as per law do not require independent directors on board.

 Therefore, it seems that even though Mr. Loganathan might be fulfilling all the legal requirements for being classified as an independent director as per Companies Act 2013, he is very close to promoters and might not be a true independent director in spirit.

 The woman director, Mrs. Panath Anitha is an old-time employee of National Fittings Ltd. As per the annual report of FY2015, she joined National Fittings Ltd 20 years back and has been working with the company ever since.

 This analysis indicates that the board composition of National Fittings Ltd might be meeting all the criteria as per Companies Act 2013, however, in spirit, it seems that at least 3 out of 4 directors (75%) are very close to the promoter group.

 B) Related party transactions:

 In FY2015 annual report, National Fittings Ltd, has disclosed that it has entered into multiple transactions related to sale/purchase of good and leasing of property with the promoter owned entities:

 National Fittings Ltd has indicated in its risk management policy in FY2015 annual report that it has entered into these contracts with promoter entities to ensure supply of components at competitive prices:

 The directorship pattern of these promoter owned companies shared above, indicates that the people who are running these related entities are the same who are in the board of directors of National Fittings Ltd. It means that these promoter owned entities do not have anything new in terms of skill sets than what is already present with National Fittings Ltd.